Killing the Nemean Lion: Heracles’ First Labor

 Zeus Upset Hera

-Alcmene would give birth to Heracles, an ancient Greek hero.
-Just so you know, the name ‘Heracles’ means ‘glorious gift of Hera’.
+Alcmene would give birth to Heracles, an ancient Greek hero, and the name ‘Heracles’ means ‘glorious gift of Hera’.
 Quite obnoxious, but this was actually the choice of Alcmene.
 She chose the name because Zeus tricked her into going to bed with her.
 How?
 Well, Zeus used his powers to disguise himself as Alcmene’s husband.
-Quite creepy.

 Waring Off the Attacks of Hera